 The DHHR submitted a case plan pursuant to W.Va.
 Code, 49-6-5(a) [1998] and recommended that Ryan be returned to Charlotte's custody while retaining legal custody in DHHR.
-The guardian ad litem however, recommended that Ryan continue to be placed with grandmother Donna until Charlotte obtained her GED.
+See footnote 7 The guardian ad litem however, recommended that Ryan continue to be placed with grandmother Donna until Charlotte obtained her GED.

 Following all of the testimony, the circuit court did not terminate the parental rights of Charlotte, but found that she was unable to adequately provide for Ryan's needs and assure his safety.
 Consequently, the circuit court appointed grandmother Donna as Ryan's guardian and continued physical custody of Ryan with Donna in Maryland.
-The circuit court also found that Nathan B. was the determined
+The circuit court also found that Nathan B. was the determined father See footnote 8 of Ryan.
+Following the entry of the order, both the guardian ad litem and Charlotte, joined by the DHHR, appealed.